We Are Here For You

 Contact us through our web portal.

-Since the Courts, Social Security Administration and Oregon Workers' Compensation Board have limited in person hearings and court appearances, we have continued to move or clients' cases forward.
+State Courts, the Social Security Administration and Oregon Workers' Compensation Board had limited in person hearings and court appearances, and what we see now is a hybrid system emerging from the pandmic that strive to keep everyone safe, but move cases forward.

 Here is the rundown on what is happening in our practice areas: